Fostering Collaborations: A Symposium to Advance Equitable Heat Health Actions

 Lunch and Networking

-Add-on Event: Heat and Health Poster Session
+Heat and Health Symposium Poster Session (add-on event/optional)

 A graphic provided by the Doris Duke Foundation.
 Bright, multi-colored bars align the top of the photo.
 Text states: Strengthening Pathways a national conversation about health research from The Collective.